10/29/2020

 Jordan Sadler

 Thank you.
 Good morning and congratulations, Shank.
-Thank you, Jordan.
 So I want to ask you, and I might have missed this because I dropped for a second off the call, but I had a question about sort of the market in general, right?
-I mean, I appreciate your commentary, and I know this has been your cadence about sort of, you know, buying low, selling high, essentially, very focused on capital allocation.
+I mean, I appreciate your commentary and I know this has been your cadence about sort of, you know, buying low, selling high essentially. very focused on capital allocation.
 How would you characterize the market for seniors housing right now?
-In other words, supply of assets versus demand?
+In other words, supply of assets versus demand.
 I mean, are we in equilibrium?
 Are people better to buy or better to sell?
 Is it tough to source stuff, easy to source stuff?
 How would you sort of characterize it?

 speaker

-That's a great question, Jordan, and it's a telepathy.
-If you have, as I described, you know, previously, pretty assets, pretty markets, and most importantly, experienced operator, and a stabilized 2019, and why is that the lender can underwrite?
-You cannot, it is a feeding frenzy.
+That's a great question, Jordan.
+And it's a tell of two cities.
+If you have, as I described, you know, previously, pretty assets, pretty markets, and most importantly, experienced operator, and a stabilized 2019 NOI base that a lender can underwrite, you cannot, it is a feeling frenzy.
 You cannot have enough assets for capital to buy because everybody, private capital is not focused on what's going to be the occupancy from fourth quarter, right?
-They're focused on what's coming, you know, for next three or five or ten or 15 year, and the opportunity to make a generational return given where we are from an industry perspective, the demand side of the equation.
+They're focused on what's coming, you know, for next three or five or 10 or 15 year, and the opportunity to make a generational return given where we are from an industry perspective, the demand side of the equation.
 So that sort of, you have one side.
-On the other side, the finance miss is one of those, one or more of those chefs that I talked about, that you cannot finance those transactions today.
-And because of that, you know, usually transactions like that have been financed in the bank side of the house rather than like companies or, you know, agencies on stabilized assets, and banks are obviously not lending in the space today anywhere close, anywhere close to where they were.
-I don't want, I almost would venture a guess to say they're not lending at all other than like a couple of select circumstances.
-So you have a tale of cities, two cities, on those kind of assets which are not, you know, financeable because of that you didn't check all the three boxes that I talked about, there's almost no bid for the assets because you have to buy those assets for cash.
-And there, we have very significant buyers, you know, we buy assets, we buy everything for cash, right?
-And so we're finding tremendous opportunity on that and frankly as I described previously, we're finding many of these assets you can buy, brand new assets at a significantly lower price than the older assets purely because of all the margin building activity that has happened in our industry from call it, you know, 16, 17 to 18, 19.
-And those assets are, many cases are not financeable and we're finding tremendous risk at just a return, bringing our operators and our data capabilities and, you know, filling those assets out as you will see in the next few years.
+On the other side, the financier misses one of those, one or more of those checks that I talked about, then you cannot finance those transactions today.
+And because of that, you know, usually transactions like that have been financed in the bank side of the house rather than like companies or, you know, agencies, uncivilized assets.
+And banks are obviously not lending in the space today anywhere close, anywhere close to where they were.
+No, I don't want, I almost would venture a guess to say they're not lending at all other than a couple of circumstances.
+So you have a tale of two cities.
+On those kind of assets, which are not, you know, financeable because you didn't check all the three boxes that I talked about, there's almost no bid for the assets because you have to buy those assets for cash.
+And there, we have very significant buyers.
+You know we buy everything for cash, right?
+And so we're finding tremendous opportunity on that.
+And frankly, as I described previously, we're finding many of these assets you can buy, brand-new assets, at a significantly lower price than the older assets purely because of all the margin-building activity that has happened in our industry from, call it, you know, 16, 17 to 18, 19.
+And those assets are, in many cases, are not financeable, and we're finding tremendous risk adjusted return, bringing our operators and our data capabilities and, you know, filling those assets out, as you will see in the next few years.

 speaker